jstaff1/Unstructured-Analytics-Final-Project-Catholic-Populations/README.md

 ## Files

-- `final_project.qmd` – Main Quarto document with code, analysis, and discussion.
+- `UnstructuredProject.qmd` – Main Quarto document with code, analysis,
+  and discussion.
-- `data/` – Folder with the datasets used in the project.
+- `labeling_sentences.csv` – File with the sentence datasets
+  pre-labeling
+- `labeling_sentences1.csv` - File with the sentence datasets
+  post-labeling
-- `README.md` – Project description and instructions.
+- `README.md` – Project description with code (majority of Project)
+- `README.qmd`- same as md, just no preview
+- `UnstructuredProject.html` - project but in HTML format

 ## How to Render the Document